 Today they are ensconced on a list of Global Systemically Important Banks.
 “Too big to fail” isn’t just a phrase, it’s an official designation.

-History is neither rhyming nor repeating when it comes to criminal convictions of the people involved.
+History is neither rhyming nor repeating when it comes to the criminal convictions of the people involved.
 Milken, Drexel Burnham Lambert’s most infamous trader, went to prison for insider trading and other crimes.
 It appears he should have spent more time cultivating friends in the right places!

 Too Big to Jail: No One at the Dishonest Banks Will Be Charged!

 “Too big to jail” is also more than just a phrase these days.
 No person at Chase or Citi is facing criminal charges related to rigging the currency markets.

 Strange, but those charges are directed only at the corporations, not employees or executives.
-And officials agreed to waive the most severe penalties, the kind that can actually destroy a bank via restriction of future trading activities, before accepting the banks’ guilty pleas.
+And officials agreed to waive the most severe penalties, the kind that can destroy a bank via restriction of future trading activities, before accepting the banks’ guilty pleas.
 Leaders at these banks anxiously explain the misconduct is limited, not pervasive, and certainly not at the top levels of management.

 Jamie Dimon, JPMorgan Chase’s CEO, issued a statement following the deal he just made with the Justice Department: